brianhe12/Boss-Battle/README.md

 **NOTE:** Don't run this program with the Windows Command Prompt.
 It will still work but the colors don't show up correctly.

 ## To Win the Game
 Your only goal is to reduce your enemies HP to 0.
 If your HP reaches 0, you lose.
 If both you and your enemies HP both reach 0 on the same turn, you still lose.
+There are certain mechanics in the game that I'll let you figure out.
 Good luck.